shivampip/blog/_posts/stories/2020-03-25-the-corona-pendemic.md

 You know something that other people don't.
 Or you know something better than other people.
-Or you have an amazing experiance you want to share with the world.
+Or you have an amazing experience you want to share with the world.

-If yes, you are at write place.
+If yes, you are in the right place.
 Start writing a blog.

 #### Resources